 Many Departmental Honors programs at the UW require that students pursuing Departmental Honors undertake ad hoc Honors projects in some of their courses within the major.
 Your department may be one of these; if you are unfamiliar with ad hoc Honors, please review the ad hoc Honors web site, in addition to this site.
 Please note that ad hoc Honors should not alter a student's grade in a course; this additional work is recognized by the attachment of an Honors designation (an "H") to the course on the transcript.

 The Honors Program's commitment to providing a diverse, flexible, and in depth education is not possible without your commitment to working with Honors students on these additional projects.
 We greatly appreciate your time and energy, and recognize the effort you will contribute to this project and to the student's experience.

 By agreeing to oversee an ad hoc Honors project, the departmental/major adviser agrees to:

 - Assist the student in finding an appropriate course for ad hoc Honors

 - Help the student and instructor understand the goals and philosophy of the department/major's Honors program and how ad hoc Honors contributes to those goals

 - Help the instructor and student brainstorm appropriate ad hoc project ideas

-- Submit an initial online approval that the ad hoc proposal meets the Departmental Honors program's requirements by 5pm on Wednesday of week 2 of the quarter
+- Submit an initial online approval that the ad hoc proposal meets the Departmental Honors program's requirements by the quarterly deadline listed on the Honors Program website

 - Ensure a student's DARS reflects completion of ad hoc coursework at the end of the quarter